Arkansas Lottery Commission

 Dianne Lamberth, Batesville

-Lamberth is Secretary, Lyon College Board of Trustees; Past Chair, University of Arkansas at Batesville Board of Visitors; Chair, White River Health System Board of Directors, Chair, Governor's Task Force for the Twenty-First Century Economy and a member of the First Community Bank Board of Directors.
+Lamberth is Secretary, Lyon College Board of Trustees; Past Chair, University of Arkansas at Batesville Board of Visitors; Chair, White River Health System Board of Directors; Chair, Governor's Task Force for the Twenty-First Century Economy and a member of the First Community Bank Board of Directors.
 This appointment by Governor Mike Beebe expires April 1, 2015.

-Mark Scott, Bentonville
+Mark Scott, Rogers

 Bishop Woosley, Director